-In the intervening years, he has held positions including: Head of Year; Senior Year Head; Head of PSHE and Careers; Head of Sixth Form and Acting Head of English, before assuming his current role of Assistant Head.
+In the intervening years, he has held positions including: Head of Year; Senior Year Head; Head of PSHE and Careers; Head of Sixth Form and Acting Head of English, and Assistant Head.
+He was appointed to the role of Deputy Head in 2019.
 He gained an MA in Educational Leadership from the Open University in 2016.

 “I’ve taught English, French and Critical Thinking, I particularly enjoy working with our students on challenging Medieval and Renaissance texts from Chaucer to Shakespeare, as well as considering how we adapt our language in the 21st century.
 In the nicest possible way, one of the most rewarding parts of my role is seeing students leave us…to go on to great opportunities at leading universities and fine careers.”

-Mr Ryan participates in a regular meeting of London grammar school Heads of Sixth Form at which good practice is shared.
-He also works with local schools as needs arise on a range of issues related to university admissions.
+As Assistant Head, Mr Ryan participated in a regular meeting of London grammar school Heads of Sixth Form at which good practice is shared and also worked with local schools as needs arose on a range of issues related to university admissions.